No one will tell you anything or everything about this field, It’s a long strange path but you have to travel it alone with little help from others.

 Learn to make it; then break it!

-I Personally suffered for two year in bug bounties because in many cases i couldn’t really understands what the particular code means, couldn’t exploit an issue properly or couldn’t even code in general, and I’m, still trying my best to catch up to speed so i’ll suggest you guys not to skip these parts and go directly towards Bug Bounties.
+I personally suffered for two years in bug bounties because in many cases I couldn’t really understand what the particular code means, couldn’t exploit an issue properly, or couldn’t even code in general, and I’m, still trying my best to catch up to speed so I’ll suggest you guys not to skip these parts and go directly towards Bug Bounties.

 Now I’ll suggest a few languages that one should properly have basic to medium level knowledge about and keep advancing it.